Probate Q&A Series

 • Verify if a will copy exists with family or fiduciaries

-• File the probate petition in the proper county court
+• File the probate or estate administration paperwork in the proper county

 • Notify heirs, file required notices, and manage estate assets